 What maintenance does a stair lift require?

 Stair lift maintenance is a very important topic to discuss before you buy a stair lift.
-All stair lifts require basic maintenance to keep the unit clean of any dust, debris and other items which can impede smooth operation.
+All stair lifts require basic maintenance to keep the unit clean of any dust, debris and other items which may impede smooth operation.
 Most will only require a yearly maintenance which should cover a routine multi point inspection.
-This should include cleaning of the unit and rail, reapplying lubricants, tightening and realigning the unit, checking the battery.
+This should include cleaning of the unit and rail, reapplying lubricants, tightening and realigning the unit, and of course checking the battery.

 How much will stair lift maintenance cost?

 Regular maintenance should cost between $200 to $400 plus any needed parts.
 Be very careful of companies who charge by the hour or charge for return fees.
 As attractive as an hourly fee is, it will usually cost more than a set fee.
 With a set fee, the installers will want to get in and out as quickly as possible, and carry extra parts on their trucks to avoid having to come back.
-If they bill by the hour, less incentive for the installers to carry the part on the trucks or work quickly.
+If they bill by the hour, there is less incentive for the installers to carry the parts on the truck or work quickly.